supermarsx/whoisdigger/readme.md

 Whoisdigger uses a settings file that rules how the application behaves overall, this can be achieved by either using the preload settings file or change the `appsettings.ts` inside `js`.

 Context isolation is always enabled for security purposes and cannot be disabled in configuration.
+Node integration is disabled by default, so renderer scripts can access Electron only through the preload API.

 ### Theme